Google Analytics data is an absolute feast of unlocked potential.

 What To Do With Internal Search Information

-There are lots of great things you can do with internal search information.
+There are lots of great things you can do with internal search information that are invaluable for SEO.

 The first thing to do is to ensure that information is somewhat statistically significant.
 If you’re doing anything drastic then this is important but otherwise it doesn’t have to be too scientific.